Tending the Rivers

 In all major rites of passage and thresholds of life, there is grief.

-In many micro moments of every day life we feel sadness.
+In many micro moments of every day life, we often feel sadness and grief.

-When we don’t learn to feel it and express that, we skip over some of the most powerful alchemy that occurs at these times.
+When we don’t learn to feel it and express it, we skip over some of the most powerful alchemy that occurs at these times.

 As parents, we know that children naturally express their sadness and their grief.
 Bodies know and can remember how to do this.